Excel VBA TextBox

 As of now, all the boxes are empty.

 Fill the details first.

-Now click on the “Submit” button, it will store the data to the worksheet.
+Now click on the “Submit” button.
+It will store the data on the worksheet.

 Like this, you can keep entering the data and hit and submit button.
-This is the simple data entry user form with VBA Text Box.
+This is the simple data entry user form with a text box.